darthoctopus/reggae/README.md

 # Reggae: Dipole modes from `pbjam`

+This is a diagnostic tool for generating optimal parameters describing dipole mixed modes under the nonasymptotic matrix-coupling scheme of Ong & Basu (2020) used in the second release of `pbjam`.

+Since the primary samples of the PLATO mission consist mainly of main-sequence and subgiant stars, `pbjam` implements a parameterisation of dipole modes suitable to these stars, outside the red-giant "asymptotic" regime.
+Reggae assists in the task of manually fine-tuning the dipole-mode model, and checking the quality of both our initial guesses and fitted solutions.
+An important part of this tuning is visual assessment of how well the data matches posterior samples for these parameters.
+Such asteroseismic visualisations often use the échelle power diagram near $\nu_{\mathrm{max}}$ as a diagnostic tool, with clearly-defined ridges emerging on this diagram for p-modes, such as in main-sequence stars.

+We found Reggae very helpful both for these tuning and visualisation tasks, and also as a didactic aid to understanding the dipole mixed-mode parameters.
+As such, we release it publicly in advance of the second `PBjam` version, as we believe the community will benefit from access to such a visualisation tool.
+This will also assist future users of `PBjam` in devising ad-hoc prior constraints on the mixed-mode parameters, should they wish not to rely on the prior included with it.

 ## Generative model for mode frequencies

 We implement a generative model for dipole gravitoacoustic mixed modes using the parameterisation of Ong & Basu (2020).
 At present, the frequency-dependent coupling strength is described with two parameters (one for each of the two matrices entering into the parameterisation), with a conversion to the asymptotic $q$ provided by an expression in Ong & Gehan (2023).
 This expression is in turn used to generate stretched echelle power plots for diagnostic purposes.